 git provides advanced settings to download only the necessary files and save time and space in the process.
 This post demonstrates various optimizations and measures the speedups with the example of LLVM.
 The baseline of cloning llvm is several minutes, downloading 6GB of compressed data.

 The git package includes the git-scalar subcommand that is available as distinct exectuable scalar too.
 This command performs various setting adjustments useful for big repositories.
-Not all tricks described in this post are directly accessible, like history reduction.
+Not all tricks described in this post are directly accessible, e.g. history reduction, and various optimization make only sense in long lived repositories clones.
 It is still the easiest and fastest way to get a faster git repository for your development on a big (mono) repo.
+Automation jobs sometimes require more control and scalar clone may not be the best match.

 The most common reduction is to download only parts of the history, called a shallow clone.
 Reducing the history reduces the amount of data to be downloaded drastically.